BlueBrain/BluePyEModel/examples/nexus/README.md

-# E-Model Building Pipeline with Luigi and Nexus
+# E-Model Building Pipeline with Luigi, Nexus and bbp-workflow

-This example demonstrates how to build an e-model using the Nexus access point and [Luigi](https://luigi.readthedocs.io/en/stable/).
+This example demonstrates how to build an e-model using the Nexus access, [Luigi](https://luigi.readthedocs.io/en/stable/) and [bbp-workflow](https://github.com/BlueBrain/bbp-workflow), which automates batch job pipelines.
 The [NexusAccessPoint](./../../bluepyemodel/access_point/nexus.py) class serves as the API that enables users to store, manage, and use e-model resources on Nexus.
 This class provides a set of functions to create e-model-related resources on Nexus and link them to the electrophysiological data, mechanisms, and morphology registered on Nexus.

 ## 1. Setup the virtual environment
 To setup the virtual environment and install all the needed packages, run: